Code Llama is a family of open-source large language models (LLMs) for code by Meta AI that includes three type of models.

 Instruction Fine-tuning with Self-Instruct

 In the instruction fine-tuning step, we use three datasets.
-The first is the same dataset that was used for instruction tuning of Llama 2.
+The first is the same dataset used for instruction tuning of Llama 2.
 This helps Code Llama – Instruct to inherit Llama 2’s instruction-following and safety properties.
 However, this dataset does not contain many examples of code-related tasks.
-For this we have the second and most interesting dataset which is created using self-instruct method.
+For this reason, we have the second and most interesting dataset which is created using self-instruct method.
 What does self-instruct mean?

 First, we provide Llama 2 70B with a prompt to write programming interview questions.
 With this step we get 62,000 interview-style programming questions, and after removing exact duplicates we end with 52,000 questions.

 Then, for each question, we pass it twice via Code Llama 7B.
 First with a prompt to generate unit tests for the question, and second with a prompt to generate 10 solutions for the question.
-Code Llama then generates the unit tests and 10 solutions for the question.
+The model then generates the unit tests and 10 solutions for the question.
 We run the unit tests on the generated solutions to tell which solution is correct and add the first passing solution, along with the question and tests to the self-instruct dataset.

 The third dataset is called Rehearsal, which contains a small proportion of data which was already used in the first step of the pipeline to avoid regression during the instruction fine-tuning process.